citrus-finance/rari-fuse/README.md

 - Removed the Comptroller constructor
   - It was not being used, as the Comptroller is an implementation it should not store data
 - Add vault on CErc20.sol to deposit extra cash so it can earn yield
+- Use UUPS proxy for FusePoolDirectory and FuseFeeDistributor
+  - Upgrades are now the responsability of implementation, so a contract can be bricked.
+We've added tests so it's not possible.
+  - We made sure to keep all relevant Ownable API
 ## Structure

 ```text